matthiasware/PeakFLOPS/Readme.md

  }

 ```
 By executing it, we measure 13.6 GFLOPS.
-The problem here is, that here we have a series of dependent ```_mm256_fmadd_ps``` operations and we utilize only one of our two execution units.
+The problem here is, that we have a series of dependent ```_mm256_fmadd_ps``` operations and therefore we utilize only one of our two execution units.

 In order to use our second execution unit we can add an independent ```_mm256_fmadd_ps``` instruction: